Information presented from the 2021 - 2022 Academic Catalog.

 With a view toward career opportunities, the department encourages integrating language study with a variety of other academic areas, such as history, philosophy, international studies, environmental studies, biology, economics, political science, and English.
 Courses in cultural studies and literature, aside from their intrinsic worth, also present multiple perspectives on other cultures and areas of intellectual experience.

 A student who wants to spend a summer, a semester, or a year abroad, with programs approved by Denison, should consult members of the Department and the Office of Off-Campus Studies (see Off-Campus Programs).
-On-campus opportunities to improve their command of the language are provided by language tables, international films, club meetings, and similar activities sponsored by the Department.
+On-campus opportunities to improve command of the language are provided by language tables, international films, club meetings, and similar activities sponsored by the Department.
 There are also subsidized field trips to museums and pertinent activities in cities across the country, and in some cases international travel.

 Additional Points of Interest